stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 * FIND -> optimise search results, ...
 * EVALUATE -> show plenty of information per item, facilitate preview, ...
-* COMBINE -> visualise relations, balance modalities, ...
+* COMBINE -> visualise relations and modalities, ...
-* COLLECT -> keep the links, structure and organise them, ...
+* COLLECT -> keep the links, organise them, ...

+#HSLIDE

+## How do Google, etc. do it?

 #HSLIDE